 Take multiple photos back to back.
 This reduces the number of blurry images and lets you take different angles to decide what works best.

 You’ll see a list of half-a-dozen filters in your Android photo editor.
 These provide small, subtle changes in your photographs with color balancing, correction and dynamic range adjustments.

 Since you’re taking photos with a phone, you might be in areas with less-than-ideal lighting conditions.
 Filters can make it look like you took pictures in a studio setting.
 Make multiple copies of your favorite images and see which filters help enhance them.
 Tap or click here for free photo editing tools.

 7. Get closer if you have a lower-megapixel camera

 A 12MP camera can take pictures in an amazing resolution of 4247 x 2826.
 This gives you a lot of room to mess around with in post-production.

 Lower-end Android phones may have a lower pixel density.
-If this is the case, get closer to your subjects and practice taking close-range photographs.
-Large objects from far distances lose definition with low megapixel cameras.
+If so, get closer to your subjects and practice taking close-range photographs.
+Large objects from far distances lose their definition with low-megapixel cameras.